GSA/challenges-and-prizes/_all-challenges/1137-gsa-artificial-intelligence-and-machine-learning-eula-challenge-2020.md

 description: >-
   *"Emerging technologies such as artificial intelligence and machine learning are paving the way to automate business processes ...
-Let us ride the digital wave of transformation together."*
+Let us ride the digital wave of transformation together." -- Keith Nakasone, Deputy Assistant Commissioner for Acquisition, General Services Administration (GSA)*

-  *\-- Mr. Keith Nakasone, Deputy Assistant Commissioner for Acquisition, General Services Administration (GSA)*
+  *"AI & ML leveraged successfully are force multipliers; transitioning historically resource intensive activities into high-speed-low-drag transactions.
+Huge thank you in advance for your participation and contributions!" -- Sean C. Zerges, Director, Office of the Chief Technology Officer, GSA*

   The goal of this challenge is to develop an artificial intelligence (AI), or machine learning (ML) solution that will review end-user license agreements (EULA) for terms and conditions that are unacceptable to the government.
 On average it takes all parties involved approximately 7-14 days to review an EULA and ensure that all unacceptable terms and conditions are identified.